sqliteai/sqlite-sync-react-native/README.md

 **Offline-First:** Runs immediately when the database is available, regardless of sync status.
 This ensures data loads from the local database even when offline.

 **Auto-Refresh:** Re-runs the query automatically when cloud changes arrive via sync.
+Uses a subscription pattern to avoid unnecessary re-renders - only re-renders when data changes.

 **Loading States:**